Experienced Washington State Car Accident Lawyers

 Please view our case results page for further examples of the success of our Washington car accident lawyers.

 Our Practice Areas

 - Car accidents: A car accident can be caused by the use of intoxicants, by texting and driving, by falling asleep at the wheel, by other forms of carelessness, or even by intentional misconduct.
-We can locate expert witnesses such as accident reconstruction specialists to help you win your case.
+Our car accident lawyers can locate expert witnesses such as accident reconstruction specialists to help you win your case.

 - Drunken driving accidents: A criminal conviction might take an at-fault driver off the road for a while, but it won’t necessarily secure you any compensation.
 A lawsuit, however, is designed to do just that.
 In some cases, we are able to sue third parties as well, such as a commercial driver’s employer or an establishment that served the driver alcohol.

 - Wrongful death: A wrongful death claim can arise from an accident that would give rise to a personal injury lawsuit if the victim had lived; this includes careless driving, medical malpractice, and even murder.
 Damages are divided among eligible relatives and the victim’s probate estate.